fenago/data-analysis-pandas/solutions/lab_07/README.md

-# Lab 2 Solutions
+# Lab 7 Solutions

-The end-of-lab exercises focused on getting used to working with `DataFrame` objects.
+The end-of-lab exercises focused on using the [`stock_analysis`](https://github.com/fenago/stock-analysis) package to practice conducting financial analysis.
 The solutions can all be found in [`solutions.ipynb`](./solutions.ipynb).